 All long-term obligations to be repaid from governmental and business-type resources is reported as liabilities in government-wide statements.
-The long-term obligations consist of a bond payable and accrued compensated absences.
+The long-term obligations consist of a bond payable, note from direct borrowing payable, accrued compensated absences and net OPEB liability.